- About

 Promote Clarkson

 You have an important role in inspiring prospective exchange students to come to Clarkson.
-Exchange students contribute to the international profile of Clarkson University, which is an important part of making the University one of the best in the world.
+Exchange students contribute to the international profile of Clarkson, which is an important part of making the university one of the best in the world.
 Remember that the more incoming exchange students we receive, the more students at Clarkson get a chance to go abroad for an exchange.
-These are several good reasons to market Clarkson University while you are abroad!
+These are several good reasons to market Clarkson while you are abroad!

 Post-Trip Evaluation

-Upon completion of your experience abroad, you will be emailed to complete the Post-Experience Survey in CU Global.
+Once you complete your experience abroad, you will receive an email asking you to complete the Post-Experience Survey in CU Global.
 This is the final step of your Post-Acceptance Information.

 Buddy Program

 During your exchange or shortly after it ends, the International Center will email you regarding participation in the Buddy Program.
-Each semester we match the former outgoing Clarkson students with a new incoming student participating in study abroad for a semester here at Clarkson University.
+Each semester, we match the former outgoing Clarkson students with new incoming students studying abroad for a semester here at Clarkson.

 Study Abroad Fair

-Representing the program/university/country you studied abroad, sharing the amazing experience you had.
-Many of you may remember what students said to you at the Study Abroad Fair a couple of years ago to influence your choice of programs/university/country!
+You may be asked to represent the program, university or country where you studied abroad at the Study Abroad Fair.
+You may remember what students said to you at the Study Abroad Fair a couple of years ago to influence your decision to study abroad.
+Your insights and enthusiasm will be a valuable contribution.

 Information Sessions

-Short presentations to help promote the program/university where you studied abroad.
-You are our best resources!
-The details and highlights of your experiences really do inspire other students to want to go abroad themselves.
+You may be asked to make a short presentation during Information Sessions to promote the program and/or university where you studied abroad.
+You have firsthand knowledge and are our best resource!
+The details and highlights of your experiences really will inspire other students to go abroad themselves.

 Pre-Departure Meetings

-You may remember your own pre-departure meeting.
-All the questions you had or the things you thought you knew but didn’t.
-This is a way to connect you with the students who are heading abroad next semester.
-Providing that last minute advice to outgoing students before their study abroad adventure!
-We try to match you up with someone headed where you studied abroad – school / country.
-This is a great way to share your experiences with someone who will truly benefit from what you tell them.
+Pre-departure meetings are a way to connect you with students who are heading abroad next semester.
+You'll be able to provide advice to outgoing students before their study abroad adventure.
+We'll try to match you with someone headed to the school and/or country where you studied.
+This is a great way to share your experiences with someone who will truly benefit from your insights.

 Global Ambassador

-Many students planning to study abroad want to speak with students like yourself who have actually had the experience of going through the process and have lived and studied in a different country.
-Global Ambassadors respond to emails and provide information and recommendations where sought.
+Many students planning to study abroad want to speak with students who have gone through the process and have lived and studied in a different country.
+Global Ambassadors respond to emails and provide information and recommendations.

 Open Houses

-Helping the International Center with Clarkson University Open Houses for prospective students.
-Talking with students and parents and sharing your experiences about the program.
+You may be asked to help the International Center with Clarkson's Open Houses for prospective students.
+Duties involve talking with students and parents to share your experiences about the program.

 The Matthew '09 and Briah Marra Study Abroad Award

-The purpose of the Matthew '09 & Briah Marra Award is to enrich a Clarkson University student's foreign experience through the gift of a transportation stipend.
+The Matthew '09 and Briah Marra Award aims to enrich a Clarkson University student's foreign experience through the gift of a transportation stipend.
 The students that benefit from this fund are encouraged to explore the country of their university, embrace the local culture and network with the people they meet on their adventure.
-Two awards of $1000 each are available for each semester.
-Each award will be used to either purchase $1,000 of Uber credits, or be split to purchase $500 of Uber credits and $500 other transportation expenses at the discretion of the student awardee.
-Eligible students are emailed the semester prior to studying abroad about the application process.
+Two awards of $1,000 each are available for each semester.
+Each award will be used to either purchase $1,000 of Uber credits or be split to purchase $500 of Uber credits and $500 for other transportation expenses at the discretion of the student awardee.
+Eligible students are emailed details about the application process the semester prior to studying abroad.

 Fund for Education Abroad (FEA) Scholarship

-The Fund for Education Abroad (FEA) invests in promising students with financial need who wish to study abroad.
-Potential applicants who meet our eligibility requirements may participate on any international education program that meets their academic objectives.
+The Fund for Education Abroad (FEA) award invests in promising students with financial need who wish to study abroad.
+Potential applicants who meet the eligibility requirements may participate in any international education program that meets their academic objectives.
 There are multiple scholarships available.

 Phi Kappa Phi Study Abroad Grants

 Phi Kappa Phi Study Abroad Grants are designed to help support undergraduates as they seek knowledge and experience in their academic fields by studying abroad.
-Seventy-five $1,000 grants are awarded each year.
+One-hundred-twenty-five $1,000 grants are awarded each year.

 Benjamin A. Gilman International Scholarship